safesoftware/FMETraining/ServerAdmin3Security/Exercise3_ConfiguringForHTTPS.md

 <td style="border: 1px solid darkorange">
 <span style="font-family:serif; font-style:italic; font-size:larger">
 Ensure the keystore file is **COPIED** NOT moved.
-<br>This is most important when working with a
-<br>distributed FME Server Core and FME Server
+<br>This is most important when working with a distributed FME Server Core and FME Server Web Application.
-<br>Web Application.
 </span>
 </td>
 </tr>